 Our lives are built upon our collection of experiences, and for some of us, those experiences are often scary, traumatic, painful, and life-altering.
 Often times we don’t know how to or don’t want to deal with the pain of processing those experiences, and that affects the way we face new challenges and opportunities.
 If you’re holding onto pain from prior interactions with family members, intimate partners, or even strangers, it can have more of an impact on your happiness and fulfillment than you may think.
 Let’s talk about them, process them, and learn from them together in order to free you from the shackles of shame and uncertainty.

 Because we are all unique and wellness is not one size fits all, I believe in an integrated approach to therapy.
 I draw from person-centered and existential theories, which create an environment where you can feel safe to share your vulnerabilities because you are cared for and not judged.
-Sometimes we need help with specific skills and changing our behavior—and in those cases, we will work with some CBT methodology.
+Sometimes we need help with specific skills and changing our behavior—and in those cases, we will work with some CBT methodology, but my belief is that you are the expert in your life and I’m here to help you along the way.
 We will collaborate to create the space you need to be yourself and work through the obstacles that are causing you strife.

 We have all heard that relationships take work and things aren’t always perfect, but thanks to romantic comedies and fairy tales, a lot of us secretly think that, with the right person, things shouldn’t “be so hard.”
 We are all guilty of having unspoken expectations and unrealistic ideas of what our partner should be to us and how they should make us feel when, in reality, we are only responsible for and in control of our own happiness.